 Covered Services What you pay

 Mail-Order Pharmacy per 90-day supply

-• Select Generics \$0 copay Deductible waived on Select Generics
+Select Generics \$0 copay Deductible waived on Select Generics

 • Generics \$20 copay

 Preferred Brands \$40 copay

 Non-Preferred Drugs, including Specialty Drugs and Non- Formulary Drugs \$75 copay

-Y0114\23\3002125\I\C\02/25/2022 2023 CA Custom P3 10-25-45-\$100 Ded ASO Full Gap CMAX P3 ECDHLP SG
+Y0114\24\3004393\0000\I\C 03/14/2023 2024 CA Custom P3 10-25-45-\$100 Ded ASO Full Gap CMAXF P3 ECDHLP SG

-Covered Services What you pay Part D Catastrophic Coverage

-Your payment responsibility changes after the cost you and the Coverage Gap Discount Program have paid for covered drugs reaches your True Out of Pocket limit of \$7,400.
+Covered Services What you pay Part D Catastrophic Coverage Your payment responsibility changes after the cost you and the Coverage Gap Discount Program have paid for covered drugs reaches your True Out of Pocket limit of \$8,000.
+Detail and Mail Order Dharmanian Up to a 00 day supply

-Retail and Mail-Order Pharmacies Up to a 90-day supply Select Generics \$0 copay • Generics 5% coinsurance with a minimum of \$4.15 and a maximum of \$10 Brand-Name Drugs 5% coinsurance with a minimum of \$10.35 and a maximum of \$25
+Retail and Mail-Order Pharmacies Up to a 90-day supply

+Select Generics \$0 copay

+• Generics \$0 copay

+Brand-Name Drugs \$0 copay

-- Vaccines: Medicare covers some vaccines under Medicare Part B medical coverage and other vaccines under Medicare Part D drug coverage.
+- Important Message About What You Pay for Vaccines: All Advisory Committee on Immunization Practices (ACIP) recommended Part D vaccines are covered at no cost to you. - Important Message About What You Pay for Insulin: You won't pay more than \$35 for a one month supply of each insulin product covered by your plan, no matter what cost-sharing tier it is on. - Vaccines: Medicare covers some vaccines under Medicare Part B medical coverage and other vaccines under Medicare Part D drug coverage.
 Vaccines for Flu, including H1N1, and Pneumonia are covered under Medicare medical coverage.
-Vaccines for Chicken Pox, Shingles, Tetanus, Diphtheria, Meningitis, Rabies, Polio, Yellow Fever, and Hepatitis A are covered under Medicare drug coverage.
+Vaccines for Chicken Pox, Shingles, Tetanus, Diphtheria, Meningitis, Rabies, Polio, Yellow Fever and Hepatitis A are covered under Medicare drug coverage.
 Hepatitis B is covered under drug coverage unless you fall into a high risk category, then it is covered under medical coverage.
-Other common vaccines are also covered under Medicare drug coverage for Medicare-eligible individuals under 65.
-You can fill your vaccines at a network pharmacy or they can be administered at a physician's office.
+All other Advisory Committee on Immuization Practices (ACIP) recommended Part D vaccines are also covered under Medicare drug coverage for Medicare-eligible individuals under 65.
+You can fill and recieve your vaccines at a network pharmacy or they can be administered at a physician's office.
 However, the physician will only submit a claim for a Part B vaccine.
-If you want to get a Part D vaccine at your physician's office you will pay for the entire cost of the vaccine and its administration and then ask your drug plan to pay its share of the cost.
+If you want to get a Part D vaccine at your physician's office you will pay for the entire cost of the vaccine and its administration and then ask your drug plan to reimburse you the cost of the vaccine and it's administration..
 Please see your Evidence of Coverage for complete details on what you pay for vaccines. - Senior Rx Plus: Your supplemental drug benefit is non-Medicare coverage that reduces the amount you pay, after your Group Part D benefits and the Coverage Gap Discount.
 The copay or coinsurance shown in this benefits chart is the amount you pay for covered drugs filled at network pharmacies.

-Y0114\23\3002125\I\C\02/25/2022 2023 CA Custom P3 10-25-45-\$100 Ded ASO Full Gap CMAX P3 ECDHLP SG
+Y0114\24\3004393\0000\I\C 03/14/2023 2024 CA Custom P3 10-25-45-\$100 Ded ASO Full Gap CMAXF P3 ECDHLP SG

-Your 2023 Extra Covered Drugs Benefits Chart
+Your 2024 Extra Covered Drugs Benefits Chart